usdot-its-jpo-data-portal/datahub-webapi/README.md

   * Upgrade Java version from 8 to 11.
 * 1.6.0
   * Integration with SonarCloud
+* 1.7.0
+  * Exclude data assets that have been tagged with "its-datahub-hide" in results.

 ## Contact information
 Joe Doe : X@Y